 - Pour, share, and enjoy.

-Now that you've brewed your cafeiere, you can now make a host of drinks, you can add the coffee to such drinks as a Japanese iced coffee.
+Now that you've brewed your cafetière coffee, you can also use this to make a host of drinks such as our Japanese iced coffee.

-Lastly remember to always dispose of your coffee beans ethically and sustainable.
-You can always reuse your coffee beans around the garden.
+Lastly, remember to always dispose of your coffee grounds ethically and sustainably.
+You can always reuse your coffee grounds around the garden.

-For more tips and tricks to help you in your pursuit of coffee perfection, click coffee brew guide
+For more tips and tricks to help you in your pursuit of coffee perfection, check out our coffee brew guide.